 Students and families who wish to prepay the total four-year tuition fee for full-time study at the College may elect to enter into a Prepayment Plan Agreement.
 For additional information concerning the terms and conditions of the agreement, please contact the Budget Director at (909) 607-3251.

-- A student who changes from full-time to part-time status, during the first 10 class days of the semester, will be refunded the full difference between the two costs; after the first 10 class days and before mid-semester (the last day to drop classes) the student will receive one half of the difference.
+A student who changes from full-time to part-time status, during the first 10 class days of the semester, will be refunded the full difference between the two costs; after the first 10 class days will receive no refund.

 Tuition Refund Insurance

 GradGuard Tuition Refund Insurance can help refund your tuition, fees, and room/board charges, up to the policy limits, if you are unable to complete the semester due to a covered medical reason such as an illness, accident, or mental health issue*.
 This insurance program complements and enhances our school's published refund policy and we believe families will benefit from this added protection.

 Visit GradGuard for additional information at this link.